zeenashub12/celo-farcaster-frames/farcaster-v2-frame-template/README.md

 To test the frame, open the Warpcast app, go to Developer Tools, and test both the embedded image and the full frame.

-Here’s the link to this template: [Farcaster v2 Frame Template](https://farcaster-v2-frame-template.vercel.app/)